 \subsection{Evaluating G5: Computational efficiency}

 The computational time spent in generating a heatmap is shown in Table~\ref{tab:eval_result_g5}.
-The speed in generating a heatmap was stable across the three datasets with different image dimensions (2D and 3D) and model architectures.
-Some gradient-based methods that rely solely on back propagation can generate nearly instant explanation, which enables their clinical use in real-time interactive XAI systems.
+The speed of generating a heatmap was stable across the three datasets with different image dimensions (2D and 3D) and model architectures.
+Some gradient-based methods that rely solely on backpropagation can generate near real-time explanations, which enables their clinical use in real-time interactive XAI systems.
 For some gradient-based and all perturbation-based methods that require multiple sampling, their speed is $>10$ seconds or even longer.
-Methods such as Lime or Shapley Value Sampling need to take 7$\sim$30 minutes to generate a heatmap, depending on the specific use case and XAI method parameter settings, the long wait time may prevent their clinical use.
+Methods such as Lime or Shapley Value Sampling need to take 7$\sim$30 minutes to generate a heatmap.
+Depending on the specific use case and XAI method parameter settings, the long wait time may prevent their clinical use.